reinder42/SwiftCheatsheet/swift-cheatsheet.md

             print("Expect the best, prepare for the worst.")
     }

 In Swift, `switch` statements don't have an implicit _fall-through_, but you can use `fallthrough` explicitly.
 Every case needs to have at least one line of code in it.

-The `switch` statement only executes one case.
-As such, you don't have to use a `break` explicitly to end a case.
-You can use it to break out of a case, though.
+You don't have to use a `break` explicitly to end a case.

-The `switch` cases need to be _exhaustive_, or you need to provide a `default` case.
-For instance, when you're working with an `enum`, you'll need to incorporate every value in the enumeration.
+The `switch` cases need to be _exhaustive_.
+For example, when working with an `enum`, you'll need to incorporate every value in the enumeration.
+You can also provide a `default` case, which is similar to `else` in a conditional.

 You can also use Swift _ranges_ to match interval for numbers, use tuples to match partial values, and use Swift's `where` keyword to check for additional conditions.